manvigupta17/ai-readme-summarizer/README.md

 ## Example Output
 The AI generates:

--One-line project summary
+- One-line project summary
--What the project does
+- What the project does
--Who it is for
+- Who it is for
--Key concepts
+- Key concepts
--Suggested onboarding steps
+- Suggested onboarding steps
 All in a clean, human-readable format.

 ---